 Using procedural materials will impact the performance of your scene.
 Certainly, you could bake them down into textures even procedural materials are really convenient.
 As a reason, they can be applied to an object of any shape and react to the mesh accordingly.
 With a heavy scene, Curtis holt has used a plugin in a temporary shader.
 That provides a similar result from a distance but calculates faster in the viewport.

 He gives us an instance.
 He uses the Complex iron shader from his modular metals product.
 And while building the scene, he creates a simple Glossy BSDF as a replacement.
 It makes enough similar the result.
 If you say no to seeing extra surface features, you probably make your scene easier by simplifying complex materials.
 Furthermore, it would give you a boost in performance as well.

-Tile size you choose when rendering can significantly impact the speed of your final render.
+Tile size you choose when rendering can significantly impact the speed of your final render with Cycles in Blender.
 Here I have the simplified version of the scene without procedural materials and extra details.
 These images are exactly the same results but have different tile sizes.
 Check out the result rendering time below:

 As you see, a simple change of the tile size accounted for a 16-second time difference on the frame.
 If you’re rendering plenty of frames then rendering time can really add up.

 Auto tile size is an add-on that comes pre-packaged with Blender.
 This add-on estimates the ideal tile size for the fastest rendering speed.
 You need to enable it from the User preferences and it will appear in your Render settings called Auto tile size.

 But even with this, it may still be worth experimenting to see if you can fine-tune the perfect values.